AgusOlivares/AgusOlivares/README.md

 <h1 align="center"> Hi there 👋, I'm Agus! </h1>

 <h3 align="center"> I'm a Computer Science student at National University of Cuyo.
-Passionate about technology and learning the DevOps path</h3>
+Passionate about technology and learning the DevSecOps path, Cybersecurity Enthusiast!.
+My main experiences are with Python, C and Java. </h3>

 - 🔭 I’m currently working on a proyect called "<a href="https://github.com/AgusOlivares/Hidroponia-Urbana">Hidroponia Urbana</a>"
 - 🌱 I’m currently learning Celium and other eBPF technologies